 - Heartbroken Badass: After Mara's death.

-- The Idealist Was Right: Darth Vader.
+- The Idealist Was Right: In regards to Darth Vader.
 Despite Obi-Wan and Yoda's assurances that Vader and Palpatine both had to be killed, it ended up being Luke's faith in his father that proved them wrong and subsequently led to the Emperor being killed at Vader's hands.
 This is played with regarding Kyp Durron.
 Luke suffers criticism at the hands of Corran Horn during the Jedi Academy Trilogy, when Kyp is basically let off scott free for killing millions.
 However, Kyp goes on to become one of the New Jedi Order's most powerful and skilled members and even earns a seat on the Jedi Council alongside Luke AND Corran.
 But, Kyp also proves to still be a source of grief for Luke in later years, specifically during the New Jedi Order series, in which Kyp leads a splinter faction of Jedi committed to fighting the Yuuzhan Vong even though Luke has ordered the Jedi not to do so.

-- If You Kill Him, You Will Be Just Like Him: The major lesson Luke learns from his first journey into the cage on Dagobah and what he has to face again on the Second Death Star.
+- If You Kill Him, You Will Be Just Like Him!: The major lesson Luke learns from his first journey into the cave on Dagobah and what he has to face again on the Second Death Star.
 This is also the reason he decides not to kill Darth Caedus on the Anakin Solo during the events of Legacy of the Force; he's afraid that him killing Caedus will cause his son Ben to fall to the Dark Side and become another Caedus.
 Luke later goes out of his way to avoid fighting and killing Caedus for the same reason, only in regards to himself instead.

 - Implacable Man: He does not stop.